CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

-# Exercise 3: Deploy the Application to Azure Kubernetes Service
+## Exercise 3: Deploy the Application to Azure Kubernetes Service

 In this exercise you will be setting up the key vault secrets and later will be deploying the app to Azure Kubernetes services using the docker images

+### Task 3: Setup Key Vault & Secrets

-## Task 2: Tunnel into the Azure Kubernetes Service cluster
+### Task 2: Tunnel into the Azure Kubernetes Service cluster

 This task will gather the information you need about your Azure Kubernetes Service cluster to connect to the cluster and execute commands to connect to the Kubernetes management dashboard from the cloud shell.